Tyraeis/software-engineering-proj1/README.md

 Deploying projects to App Engine requires the Google Cloud SDK.
 Instructions on how to download it can be found [here](https://cloud.google.com/sdk/docs/).

-You will also have to create a project for your app.
-You can create one using the `gcloud` command:
+You will also have to create a Google Cloud project and an App Engine app.
+You can create them using the `gcloud` command:
 ```
 $ gcloud project create [YOUR_PROJECT_ID]
+$ gcloud app create --project=[YOUR_PROJECT_ID]
 ```

 ### Python